NIHOPA/predictivebreakthroughs/README.md

 # Automation

 * The run_all_cnn_and_rmcl.sh script is provided as a helper to run the CCN and RMCL calculations with the values in the manuscript for a year range.

+### Trajectory generation

+* The trajectory_code_r subfolder contains the R scripts needed to generate trajectory information (and the cluster_node_attr summary). config.ini contains the necessary path information, after which run scripts in numerical order (1_, 2_, etc)

+### Breakthrough candidate generation

+* Logistic regression and breakthrough candidate generation scripts are in the breakthrough_candidates_code_py subfolder.
+Folder paths to the breakthrough data, trajectory output and regression/candidate output will need to be provided in the code, after which run logistic_regression.py to train a regressor and predict candidates for the SetA/B period, and breakthrough_candidates.py to filter them for breakthrough signals.